Extending perfect matchings to Hamiltonian cycles in line graphs: Introduction

 \section{Introduction}

-The main property studied in this paper is related to two of the most studied concepts in graph theory: perfect matchings and hamiltonian cycles.
-Let us recall that a \textit{perfect matching} of a graph $G$ is a set of independent edges of $G$ that covers all the vertices in $G$, and a \textit{hamiltonian cycle} is a cycle passing through all vertices of $G$.
-If such a cycle exists then $G$ is \emph{hamiltonian}.
+The main property studied in this paper is related to two of the most studied concepts in graph theory: perfect matchings and Hamiltonian cycles.
+Let us recall that a \textit{perfect matching} of a graph $G$ is a set of independent edges of $G$ that covers all the vertices in $G$, and a \textit{Hamiltonian cycle} is a cycle passing through all vertices of $G$.
+If such a cycle exists then $G$ is said to be \emph{Hamiltonian}.

 The \textit{complete graph} on $n$ vertices, denoted by $K_n$, is the graph in which every two vertices are adjacent.
 For any graph $G$, $K_{G}$ denotes the complete graph on the same vertex set $V(G)$ of $G$.
+Let $G$ be of even order.
 A perfect matching of $K_{G}$ is said to be a \emph{pairing} of $G$.
-In \cite{ThomassenEtAl}, the authors say that a graph $G$ has the \emph{Pairing--Hamiltonian property} (for short the PH--property) if every pairing $M$ of $G$ can be extended to a hamiltonian cycle $H$ of $K_{G}$ in which $E(H)-M\subseteq E(G)$.
-Amongst other results, the authors show that the only cubic graphs having the PH--property are $K_{4}$, the complete bipartite graph $K_{3,3}$ and the 3--cube.
-Adopting a similar terminology, we say that a graph $G$ has the \emph{Perfect--Matching--Hamiltonian property} (for short the PMH--property) if every perfect matching of $G$ can be extended to a hamiltonian cycle of $G$.
-This has already been studied in literature, and graphs having this property are also known as $F$--Hamiltonian, where $F$ is a perfect matching (see \cite{Haggkvist, Yang}).
-Henceforth, if a graph has the Perfect--Matching--Hamiltonian property, we say that it is a PMH--graph or simply that it is PMH.
-Note that since every perfect matching of $G$ is a pairing of $G$, then, clearly, a graph having the PH--property is also a PMH--graph.
+In \cite{ThomassenEtAl}, the authors say that a graph $G$ has the \emph{Pairing-Hamiltonian property} (for short the PH-property) if every pairing $M$ of $G$ can be extended to a Hamiltonian cycle $H$ of $K_{G}$ in which $E(H)-M\subseteq E(G)$, where $E(H)$ is the set of edges of $H$.
+Amongst other results, the authors show that the only cubic graphs having the PH-property are $K_{4}$, the complete bipartite graph $K_{3,3}$ and the 3-cube.
+Adopting a similar terminology, we say that a graph $G$ admitting a perfect matching has the \emph{Perfect-Matching-Hamiltonian property} (for short the PMH-property) if every perfect matching of $G$ can be extended to a Hamiltonian cycle of $G$.
+We only consider graphs admitting a perfect matching to avoid trivial cases.
+This has already been studied in literature, and graphs having this property are also known as $F$-Hamiltonian, where $F$ is a perfect matching (see \cite{Haggkvist, Yang}).
+Henceforth, if a graph has the Perfect-Matching-Hamiltonian property, we say that it is a PMH-graph or simply that it is PMH.
+Note that since every perfect matching of $G$ is a pairing of $G$, clearly, a graph having the PH-property is also a PMH-graph.